Halloween is one of my favorite holidays and an ideal time for small business retailers to experience a spike in revenue.

 Here are 5 easy examples:

 #1 — Plowing & Landscaping Companies — can decorate their vehicles with Halloween decor.
 Same idea for any business that has company vehicles.
-The more creative you are, the higher the probability that you could capture some free publicity.
+The more creative, the higher the probability that you capture free publicity.
 Visualize a pickup truck decorated with creepy decor and in the passenger seat is a zombie.
 Take a photo and send it off to your local media.
 Be sure to include a fun, community-related caption to accompany your photo.
 You could really run with this and make it an all-out Halloween campaign.

 You could name your zombie and then keep sending in different photos to the media as well as all of your social channels, depicting your zombie at different community events in town.
 Make sure your logo is somewhere on your zombie.
 You could also promote a “name the zombie” contest, and the winner ultimately gets to take the zombie home with them.